anwitars/tiny-trails/README.md

 - **Privacy first** — no IP storage, only hashed values for visit counting.
 - **Simple, predictable API** — easy to integrate everywhere.

+## 🗺️ Roadmap

+Since this project is in its early stages with scarce resources, the roadmap does not include estimated timelines.
+However, here are some planned features:

+- [ ] **Rate limiting** — prevent abuse by limiting the number of requests per IP.
+- [ ] **Better Analytics** — Visits are already stored with a timestamp, so more detailed time-based analytics could be added.
+- [ ] **Better Trail not found handling** — To avoid unnecessary traffic, Trails are resolved directly by the backend, and not the Frontend.
+This means that currently there is no nice 404 page, just a simple JSON response.
+Future versions could include a custom 404 page with more information and better UX.
+- [ ] **Dynamic Trails** — This could be a game-changing feature, as it would provide users dynamic Trails.
+Those Trails (unlike static or regular ones) could resolve to different URLs based on specific conditions.
+To keep transparency, the info and peek endpoints would also include a graph-based structure of the resolution.
+The web client would display it nicely.
+Also there would be limited number of destinations, to keep Trails simple, but offer some flexibility.

 ## 🐍 Why Python?

 - Fast to develop and iterate on.